History of the Jews in Libya: Italian rule

 In 1903, the records of the Alliance Israelite Universelle show 14,000 Jews living in Tripoli and 2,000 in Benghazi.
-In comparison to Zionist activities in other Arab countries, Zionism started early in Libya and was extensive, it followed by many activities such as exchanging of letters concerning Zionism matters between Benghazi and Tripoli during the period 1900–1904.
+A further 4,480 dwelt in the surrounding towns.
+In comparison to Zionist activities in other Arab countries, Zionism started early in Libya and was extensive, it was followed by many activities such as exchanging letters concerning Zionism matters between Benghazi and Tripoli during the period 1900–1904.
 An organization had been set up for the dissemination of the Hebrew in Tripoli and young people from the Benghazi community came to study there.
 The meeting between the young Jews of Benghazi and the Tripolitanian Zionists bore fruit in the form of a “Talmud Torah” which was an evening school in Tripoli.

 In 1911, Libya was colonised by Italy.
 By 1931, there were 21,000 Jews living in the country (4% of the total population of 550,000), mostly in Tripoli.
-The situation for the Jews was generally good.
-But, in the late 1939, the Fascist Italian regime began passing anti-Semitic laws.
+But, in late 1939, the Fascist Italian regime began passing anti-Semitic laws.
 As a result of these laws, Jews were fired from government jobs, some were dismissed from government schools, and their citizenship papers were stamped with the words "Jewish race."

-In the 1920s a few incidents that linked to the Arab-Jewish conflict in Palestine were reported.
-The incidents occurred in Tripoli and Benghazi, those which occurred in Tripoli were not so serious comparing to the ones in Benghazi.
-According to Gustavo Calo, the chief rabbi of Benghazi, there were actually an attempted pogrom but according to the opinion of Elia Fargion the president of the community, this assessment was exaggerated.
+In the 1920s a few incidents linked to the Arab-Jewish conflict in Palestine were reported.
+The incidents that occurred in Tripoli and Benghazi, those which occurred in Tripoli were not so serious compared to the ones in Benghazi.
+According to Gustavo Calo, the chief rabbi of Benghazi, there was actually an attempted pogrom but according to the opinion of Elia Fargion the president of the community, this assessment was exaggerated.

 Data from 1931 indicates that spoken Italian was relatively widespread across the Jewish population.
-In Benghazi, 67.1 percent of Jewish men and 40.8 percent of Jewish women spoke Italian, compared to 34.5 percent of Arab males and 1.6 percent of females.
+In Benghazi, 67.1 percent of Jewish men and 40.8 percent of Jewish women spoke Italian, compared to 34.5 percent of Arab men and 1.6 percent of Arab women.

 In 1934, a chapter of Ben-Yehuda was established in Benghazi, first as a soccer team and later with cultural activities, such as the commemoration of Jewish holidays and Zionist Festivities.

 In the late 1930s, Fascist anti-Jewish laws were gradually enforced, and Jews were subject to terrible repression.